Shikoku Henro Glossary

 - “Two on the way together”.
-In the meaning that a pilgrim never walks the Shikoku pilgrimage path alone.
+Meaning that a pilgrim never walks the Shikoku pilgrimage alone.
 He is accompanied by Kūkai.

-“dōgyōninin 同行 二人” you will encounter daily on your walk.
-On signposts and signs, on your pilgrimage gear, and at temples.
+“dōgyōninin 同行 二人” will be encountered daily on your walk.
+On signposts and signs, on your pilgrimage equipment and at temples.

 - dōgyōsan 同行さん

 - Polite term, address for a fellow pilgrim on the pilgrimage.